FaustinaAtoti/Database-project-Faustina/README.md

 3.Run the following command to install the necessary dependancies.

-4.npm install express mysql2 nodemon cors dotenv ejs
+4.npm install express mysql2 nodemon cors dotenv ejs body-parser

+  Note: the body-parser package is middleware to parse incoming request bodies

 5.Open .env file and add your workbench password (Save all changes).

-Create a folder named views.
+$Create a folder named views.
 This is where you will store all ejs files.
 The first file in the views folder will be data.ejs
+$In your views folder add another file and name it insert.ejs(this is the file you will write your ejs code for forms)

 6.Run this command on your terminal: node server.js

 7.Search this on your browser http://localhost:3300/data
+This will show the data retrieved from the database.

+8. To get to your form page search  http://localhost:3300/insert
+9. Test your page by filling in the form and checking if the data has been inserted to your database